 To prepare, I practiced driving (a lot has changed since owning a car in 1996!), and I took on speaking engagements for illustrating covers for the SCBWI NY chapter and National Winter Conference, as well as local school visits.

-A year later, with snow just beginning to thaw, my plane landed in Seattle where I drove a rental car an hour north to Snohomish.
-I arrived at twilight to discover a beautiful town with a main street hosting a variety of restaurants and antique shops.
+A year later, with snow just beginning to thaw, my plane landed in Seattle.
+I drove a rental car through rush hour traffic an hour north to Snohomish.
+I arrived at twilight to a beautiful town with a main street hosting a variety of restaurants and antique shops.
 The vibe was laid back and friendly, where everyone said “Hi!” when passing.
-The shops contained mostly mid-century items that reminded me of a modern day Norman Rockwell Americana.
-I was fortunate enough to visit the library near my hotel, where a book club meeting was jam-packed with parents and kids to hear Kirby Larson give her presentation on her Newbery Honor book, Hattie Big Sky.
+It reminded me of a modern day Norman Rockwell Americana.
+And I was fortunate enough to visit the library near my hotel, where a book club meeting was jam-packed with parents and kids to hear Kirby Larson give her presentation on her Newbery Honor book, Hattie Big Sky.

-As far as the nine presentations went, I’d heard that Mercury was in retrograde the week I’d be in Washington, and since I’m superstitious, I came prepared for a disaster.
-I’d packed an extra zip drive, exporting my presentation to both power point and keynote, packing extra pens, water, etc. Even with some technical glitches, the show was a success.
+I’d heard that Mercury was in retrograde the week I’d be in Washington, and since I’m superstitious, I came prepared for a disaster.
+I’d packed an extra zip drive, exporting my presentation to both power point and keynote, packing extra pens, water, etc. Even with some technical glitches with microphones, the show was a success.

-On the plane ride home, I reflected over 2,000 plus students I’d encountered, the friendly librarians I’d shared lunch and stories of Harper with, and the town of Snohomish.
-Like the Hobbit, I’d traveled across the map on quite an adventure, and had made some new friends along the way.
-But picking up Harper from the sitter and returning to my home in Clinton Hill, was a most satisfying ending to my long journey! 🙂
+On the plane ride home, I reflected over 2,000 plus students I’d encountered, the friendly librarians I’d shared stories of Harper with over lunch, and the town of Snohomish.
+I felt like Bilbo Baggins.
+I’d traveled across the map on quite an adventure, overcoming obstacles, and I’d made some new friends along the way.

 I will be headlining story Hour at Greenlight Books in both Fort Greene and Lefferts Gardens on Saturday, June 24th where I will read and draw from The Marvelous Thing That Came From A Spring.